 Fifth Ward – A third community that TSU will target for urban planning and redevelopment is Fifth Ward which is located about two miles northeast of downtown Houston.
 Fifth Ward has contributed enormously to the culture and politics of the city and nation.
 Musicians Arnett Cobb, Illinois Jacquet, Lester Williams and Joe Sample trained in the music program at Fifth Ward’s Phyllis Wheatley High School.
 Political icons, the late Barbara Jordan and Mickey Leland also attended Wheatley, as did former heavyweight champion George Foreman.

 Fifth Ward figures prominently in musical and cinematic depictions of Black Houston.
-In the last 50 years, these portrayals have focused on the crime and vice that have gripped the community, from blues musician Weldon “Juke Boy” Bonner who warned listeners to “Stay off Lyons Avenue” in the 1960s, to rappers like the Fifth Ward Boy and the Geto Boys who chronicled violence in the area in the late twentieth century.
+In the last 50 years, these portrayals have focused on the crime and vice that have gripped the community, from blues musician Weldon “Juke Boy” Bonner who warned listeners to “Stay off Lyons Avenue” in the 1960s, to rappers like the Fifth Ward Boy and the Geto Boys who chronicled area violence in the late twentieth century.
 Likewise, the films Jason’s Lyric and Fifth Ward depict the effects of the drug trade on Fifth Ward in the 1990s.

 This historic district would serve as a unique laboratory for TSU’s Communiversity concept, providing a culturally-rich and interdisciplinary backdrop to the university’s ambitious History of African Americans in Houston project.
 Moreover, TSU’s visual and performing arts agenda evidences the university’s investment in Fifth Ward as a present and ongoing reality that will only be enhanced by this additional focus on community development via the URRC.
 In partnership with the City of Houston, TSU was an integral part in the re-opening of the historic DeLuxe Theater in 2015.
 This renovated and re-invigorated theater hosts plays and other TSU theatrical productions.